lnferris/ocean_data_tools/README.md

 Scripts to pull freely-available data from the local directory or an online server (THREDDS, OPeNDAP, FTP), write them into data structures, and make plots.

-You can use this software as is, but perhaps the greatest utility of ocean_data_tools is that you can build on it.
-Procedures are executed in plain view (e.g. functions are generally defined within the scripts themselves), allowing the user to track the flow of data.
-The code is yours to fork, modify, and slash apart.

 Copyright (c) 2019 lnferris.
 If this is useful to your research, cite as:

 **Ferris, L. N. (2019): ocean_data_tools: Scripts for writing bulk freely-available oceanographic data into data structures and making plots. doi:10.5281/zenodo.3353610.**